-Kinsey Wilson is the Executive Vice President and Chief Content Officer for NPR.
+Kinsey Wilson is Executive Vice President and Chief Content Officer for NPR.

 Wilson's journalism career began at Chicago's storied City News Bureau covering cops and working on the overnight desk.
-He was a newspaper reporter for 15 years, seven of them at Newsday, before he made the transition to online media in 1995.
+He was a newspaper reporter for 15 years, seven of them at Newsday.

-Wilson graduated from the University of Chicago with a bachelor's degree in political science.
+Wilson graduated from the University of Chicago with a degree in political science.